shubham-jr/Kontesuto_Notifier/README.md

 A bot that remind you the coding contest happening on various coding platforms and also it gives you the list of upcoming coding contests.

-A bot that remind you the coding contest happening on various coding platforms and also it gives you the list of upcoming coding contests.

 Permissions : Have permissions to create channel and read/send message in channel.

 Why permission to create channel??